chrisnoonan98675/site/xl-deploy/how-to/deploy-an-application.markdown

 * You can watch the *Performing an initial deployment* video [here](https://www.youtube.com/watch?v=pw17C9j60xY&list=PLIIv46GEoJ7ZvQd4BbzdMLaH0tc-gYyA1&index=4).
 * A version of this topic is available for [XL Deploy 4.5.x and earlier](/xl-deploy/4.5.x/deploy-an-application-4.5.html).

-## Deploy using the XL Deploy default GUI
+## Deploy using the default GUI

+As of version 6.2.0, the default GUI is HTML-based.

 To deploy an application to an environment: